 Günther Anders, After “Holocaust” 1979

 Mr. Muddle thought highly of man and did not believe newspapers could be made better, whereas Mr. Keuner did not think very highly of man and believed newspapers could be made better.
-“Everything can be better” said Mr. Keuner, “except man”
+“Everything can be better,” said Mr. Keuner, “except man.”

 Bertolt Brecht, Stories of Mr. Keuner

 The drive to transcend the human that pervades the modernist avant-gardes is a supremely equivocal, over-determined one.
-The negation of the Christian and bourgeois images of man, of the figures of individuality, autonomy, reflection and representation that together composed the ideology of the European nineteenth century, is as contradictory as the epoch that gave birth to it, upturned by imperialist conflict, the crisis of liberalism and accelerating technological development, especially in the fields of communication (or reproduction) and warfare (or destruction).
+The negation of the Christian and bourgeois images of man, of the figures of individuality, autonomy, reflection, and representation that together composed the ideology of the European nineteenth century, is as contradictory as the epoch that gave birth to it, upturned by imperialist conflict, the crisis of liberalism, and accelerating technological development, especially in the fields of communication (or reproduction) and warfare (or destruction).
 Invocations and allegories of the inhuman can be found in exhortations to colonial aggression and panegyrics to socialist brotherhood alike.
-The wish to break with the experiential limits of humanity, whether conceived naturalistically as species or historically as culture, can surface as a prominent motif in works that do little to challenge a governing representational habitus; vice versa, it can permeate experiments in form whose avowed social or ethical content remains prima facie humanist In a détournement of a crucial dictum from Louis Althusser’s autobiography, we could say that an aesthetic anti-humanism can sometime serve as the prelude to a political humanism, just as a political anti-humanism could dress itself up in the trappings of aesthetic humanism.
+The wish to break with the experiential limits of humanity, whether conceived naturalistically as species or historically as culture, can surface as a prominent motif in works that do little to challenge a governing representational habitus; it can also permeate experiments in form whose avowed social or ethical content remains prima facie “humanist.”
+In a détournement of a crucial dictum from Louis Althusser’s autobiography, we could say that an aesthetic anti-humanism can sometimes serve as the prelude to a political humanism, just as a political anti-humanism can dress itself up in the trappings of aesthetic humanism.

-The most obvious and recurrent locus for modernism’s inhumanism is no doubt the machine.
-Yet our automatic identification of the machine with that which reduces, surpasses or negates humanity, risks occluding the plurality of figures and levels of machinism among the avant-gardes, as well as a more sustained investigation into the problems of agency, history and representation that underlie the man-machine nexus.
-In order to sketch out an avenue for problematising this machinic facet of modernist inhumanism, I want first to consider two instances of its articulation, from politically opposite wings of the avant-garde, in Filippo Tommaso Marinetti and Dziga Vertov.
-Having delineated the political polysemy of the machine the rest of the article will draw on a largely ignored philosopher of technology, Günther Anders, to think through the deeper stakes of the abasement before the machine, and the aspiration towards it, that can be detected across modernism’s political spectrum.
-I will suggest that his conceptions of Promethean shame but especially the Promethean gap provide a fecund angle through which to think of modernist inhumanism, namely as the site of a discrepancy or conflict between our capacity to produce and our capacity to perceive.
-In conclusion, I will suggest that Anders’s localisation of this lag in technology should be supplemented or sublated by a consideration of the capital-relation, but especially the problem of what Marx identified as the rising organic composition of capitalthe tendency for human living labour to be overwhelmed by machinic constant capitalas the crux of a thinking of the origins of the politics and aesthetics of the inhuman.
+The most obvious and recurrent locus for modernism’s “inhumanism” is no doubt the machine.
+Yet our automatic identification of the machine with that which reduces, surpasses, or negates humanity risks occluding the plurality of figures and levels of machinism among the avant-gardes, as well as a more sustained investigation into the problems of agency, history, and representation that underlie the man-machine nexus.
+In order to sketch out an avenue for problematizing this machinic facet of modernist inhumanism, I want first to consider two instances of its articulation from politically opposite wings of the avant-garde, in Filippo Tommaso Marinetti and Dziga Vertov.
+Having delineated the political polysemy of “the machine,” the rest of the article will draw on a largely neglected philosopher of technology, Günther Anders, to think through the deeper stakes of the abasement before the machine, and the aspiration towards it, that can be detected across modernism’s political spectrum.
+I will suggest that his conceptions of “Promethean shame,” but especially “the Promethean gap,” provide a fecund angle through which to think of modernist inhumanism as the site of a discrepancy or conflict between our capacity to produce and our capacity to perceive.
+In conclusion, I will suggest that Anders’s localization of this lag in technology should be supplemented or sublated by a consideration of the capital-relation, but especially the problem of what Marx identified as the rising “organic composition” of capital—the tendency for human living labor to be overwhelmed by machinic constant capital—as the crux of a thinking of the origins of the politics and aesthetics of the inhuman.

 Marinetti and the aerial centaur